Making sense of life by thinking it through

 Many people use both, at different times.

-When people choose to talk with someone
+why people choose to talk things through with others.

 Some people seek conversation because life feels heavy or unclear.